yiufakinex/chat-app-backend-demo/README.md

 ## About

 This is a relatively simple chat application created using Spring Boot in the backend.
+Users can create accounts via OAuth 2.0, and form custom group chats.

 ## Demo